Amazon Redshift

 meltano config target-redshift set s3_key_prefix [value]

-• Environment variable: TARGET_REDSHIFT_SCHEMA_MAPPING
+• Environment variable: TARGET_REDSHIFT_REMOVE_S3_FILES

 Configure this setting directly using the following Meltano command:

-meltano config target-redshift set schema_mapping [value]
+meltano config target-redshift set remove_s3_files [value]

-Temp Directory (temp_dir)
+Temp dir (temp_dir)

 • Environment variable: TARGET_REDSHIFT_TEMP_DIR